Special Academic Programs

 The ASPIRE (Asian/Pacific Islander Resources for Excellence) Program is designed to enhance the academic and personal success of Asian/Pacific Islander students, utilizing the commitment and skills of faculty, staff, and mentors.
 The program welcomes all students, regardless of their age, gender, or ethnic background, who may benefit from the nurturing services this program offers.

-The ASPIRE Program offers courses in Communication Studies, English, Ethnic Studies, History, Math, and Political Science.
+The ASPIRE Program offers courses in Communication Studies, English, Ethnic Studies, History, Math, and Psychology.
 Success in these courses will provide the foundation for student achievement of academic and career goals.
 These courses employ culture-specific course materials and learning strategies.

 The key support components of the ASPIRE Program are culturally sensitive tutoring, counseling, mentoring, book loan and scholarship opportunities.
 ASPIRE tutoring helps students succeed in their courses.

 The Enlace Program is designed to help Chicanx/Latinx students succeed.
+It is a unique academic program established in 1983 and maintained under the EVC Language Arts Division celebrating 40 years of academic services.
 The goals of Enlace are:

 - Enable Chicanx/Latinx students to successful completion of the academic core (English, math, and science).

-- Guide Chicanx/Latinx students effectively through the mainstream of transfer and occupational courses in a timely manner.
+- Counsel Chicanx/Latinx students effectively through the mainstream of transfer and occupational courses in a timely manner.

 Enlace student organizations assist to retain students by contributing to the campus and community.
 They develop leadership and networking skills vital for success.
 The Enlace Student Association (ESA), the Enlace Honors Society (EHS), and SACNAS (Society for the Advancement of Chicanos and Native Americans in the Sciences) are the three student organizations.